Virginia Tech® home

 What is a Major in German?

 Prepare to be a global citizen by understanding the culture and society of one of today’s major political, economic, and cultural players.
-You will work with dedicated faculty to attain fluency in speaking and writing German while developing the critical thinking and communication skills to compete in the global market.
+You will work with dedicated faculty to attain fluency in speaking and writing German while developing critical thinking and communication skills to compete in the global market.

 Study in small classes with award-winning faculty who will share with you their expertise and appreciation of the German language and culture.
 You will develop the language and cultural knowledge necessary to collaborate with German-speaking partners in professional and research fields.